mrjlancaster/Todo/README.md

 # Todo app

-To-Do app.
+Simple to-Do app.
 With add, delete, edit, and clear all functions.
 Made with Javascript.